augchan42/augchan42.github.io/_posts/2024-09-01-Zustand-State-Management.md

 4. **Predictable Updates**: State updates are explicit and easy to track.
 5. **No need for Auth Context Provider**: Just a simple initialization in your layout or locale-layout

-## Why Zustand Shines for User State
+## Advantages of Zustand for User State

-1. **Minimal Re-renders**: Zustand's fine-grained updates mean components only re-render when their specific data changes.
+1. **Minimal Re-renders**: Zustand's specific updates mean components only re-render when their particular data changes.
-2. **Easy to Learn and Use**: With a simple API, Zustand has a gentle learning curve.
+2. **Easy to Learn and Use**: With a simple API, Zustand is relatively easy to learn.
 3. **TypeScript Friendly**: Full TypeScript support out of the box.
 4. **Lightweight**: Zustand adds minimal overhead to your app.
 5. **Flexible**: Works great for both simple and complex state management needs.